arohner/spectrum/README.md

 - spectrum is 'viral'.
 Once you start checking, it encourages you to write specs for everything

+## Plan

+Spectrum is still very early, and not ready for production use.
+Current development is focused on making spectrum self-check.

 ## Changelog
 - 0.1.3